Mick7028/CSU-Senior-Project/docs/Defense_Documentation.md

 ![screenshot](/../master/media/Gameplay/Before_Flower_Press.jpg)
 **Fig 8.
 Before picking flower, Heads Up Display(HUD) shows how many of each flower needs to be picked.**

+When a flower the NPC needs is picked, it becomes uninstantiated for around 5 seconds and then reappears.
+The player cannot pick flowers that are uneeded and can only pick flowers while in state 3 of the Flower Quest.
+When the player is close enough to a flower its mesh collider dissapears so they can walk through them.

 ![screenshot](/../master/media/Gameplay/After_Flower_Press.jpg)
 **Fig 9.
 Player presses B button to pick flower, HUD displays updated inventory of flowers.**

+After gathering the required amount of each flower (currently gathering more than the needed amount still ends the quest because there was not a practical way to remove specific flowers from the player's inventory), the player has to go back to the NPC and press B while hovering on him.
+The activity moves to state 4 which causes the inventory to be cleared, FlowerQuestCompletions in the SaveData to increase by 1, and the Flower Quest resets so it can be played again.

 ![screenshot](/../master/media/Gameplay/Finished_flower_quest.jpg)
 **Fig 10.
 Player presses B button on NPC to hand over the flowers and finish their quest.**